StackVista/stackstate-docs/configure/topology/tagging.md

 ## StackPack Inheritance

 The most efficient method for assigning tags is to rely on your StackPacks.
-Tags assigned to your Amazon Web Services components, Azure components, and more are all automatically assigned to the topology when they are brought into StackState.
+Tags assigned to your Amazon Web Services components, Azure components, and more are all automatically assigned to the topology when they're brought into StackState.

 ### Common tags